Questions and Answers: 2009 Update to the Tuberculosis Screening Required for Adjustment of Status

 Q. What is initial testing with interferon gamma release assay (in place of TST)?

-A. To fulfill the requirement of the initial TB testing, civil surgeons may, as of November 1, 2009, use interferon gamma release assay (IGRA), which are blood tests.
+A. To fulfill the requirement of the initial TB testing, as of Nov.
+1, 2009, civil surgeons may use interferon gamma release assay (IGRA), which are blood tests.
 The IGRAs that are currently acceptable to CDC are: the QuantiFERON ® TB Gold Test, the QuantiFERON® TB Gold in Tube Test, and the T-Spot ® TB Test.
 CDC may add additional tests.
-If it does, it will publish the inclusion of any test on its website at http://www.cdc.gov/ncidod/dq/civil.htm.
+If it does, it will publish the inclusion of any test on its Web site.
+See the "CDC: Technical Instructions for Civil Surgeons" link to the right.

 Q. Do I need both the TST and an IGRA test?

 A. No. Only one of the tests is required as an initial screening method to determine whether you are infected with TB.
-Also, only one initial screening method is allowed, according to the update to the TB Component, as published on CDC's website at http://cdc.gov/ncidod/dq/civil.htm.
+Also, only one initial screening method is allowed, according to the update to the TB Component, as published on CDC's website.
+See the "CDC: Technical Instructions for Civil Surgeons" link to the right.

 Q. Can I choose a particular test?